amninghram-max/breez-pool-care/docs/AI_BOOTSTRAP_CONTEXT.md

+Return structure must include: releaseReady usingDefaults blockers[] warnings[] pricingEngineVersion configRecordId configUpdatedAt configHash timestamp

+Rule:
-Return structure must include: releaseReady usingDefaults usingDefaults must be false in production.
-If defaults would be used, set releaseReady=false and add blocker DEFAULTS_NOT_ALLOWED. blockers[] warnings[] pricingEngineVersion configRecordId configUpdatedAt
+- usingDefaults must be false in production.
+If defaults would be used, set releaseReady=false and add blocker DEFAULTS_NOT_ALLOWED.

 ------------------------------------------------------------------
 ARCHITECTURAL CONSTRAINTS